cocos/cocos-docs/en/publish/publish-wechatgame.md

 ### Clear Cache Resources

 If the cache resources exceed the WeChat Mini Game environment limits, you need to clear the resources manually, by using the methods `clearCache()`, `clearLRU()` and `removeCache(cacheId: string)` provided by `cc.assetManager.cacheManager` to clear the cache.
-  - `clearCache()` -- Clear all cache resources in the cache directory, please use with caution.
+  - `clearCache()` -- Clears all cache resources in the cache directory, please use with caution.
-  - `clearLRU()` -- Clear the least recently used cache in the cache directory for the application.
+  - `clearLRU()` -- Clears the least recently used cache in the cache directory for the application.
-  - `removeCache(cacheId: string)` -- Remove the record of a resource from the cache with precision.
+  - `removeCache(cacheId: string)` -- Removes the record of a resource from the cache with precision.

-When the WeChat Mini Game upgrades the engine version, the resources in the local cache are still the same from the previous old version of the engine and will not be emptied automatically.
+When you upgrade the engine version, the resources in the local cache are still the same from the previous old version of the engine and will not be emptied automatically.
 This may cause problems such as resource loading errors or rendering errors.
-There are several solutions:
+There are two solutions:

-  - Check the **MD5 Cache** option in the **Build** panel when building, this will ensure that the latest resources will be loaded.
+  - Check the **MD5 Cache** option in the **Build** panel when building, this will ensure that the correct resources will be loaded.
   - Clear the previously cached resources manually.
     - Clear the cache with `cc.assetManager.cacheManager.clearCache()` on the physical device.
     - Click **Tools -> Clear Cache -> Clear All** option in the menu bar of the WeChat DevTools to clear the cache.